 It is easy to assess the state of rainwater goods and undertake regular maintenance to ensure they work efficiently.
 This review is best carried out at least once a year, especially in autumn when the trees have shed their leaves.

 To judge whether your guttering system is fit for purpose, start at the top of your property and visually follow the route the rainwater takes down to the ground, or on rainy days check for leaks and overflows.
 To prevent rainwater cascading off roofs, it’s important that the guttering is positioned correctly, and that there are sufficient downpipes to cope with a heavy downpour – at least one downpipe for every 10 metres of wall.

-Faults and defects in guttering
+Common faults and defects in guttering

 It is essential that the brackets and fixings that attach the guttering to exterior walls are secure and able to withstand heavy seasonal loadings from snow and ice.
 The general rule is one bracket per metre length of guttering, with support more closely spaced at junctions, such as corners to bay roofs.